 The price of everything keeps going up!
 What is happening and can I do anything about it?

-Prices have been rising in 2022 at rates not seen in the US in nearly 40 years!
+Prices have been risen in the last few years at rates not seen in the US in nearly 40 years!
 Why are prices rising and what is this inflation people keep talking about?
 Let’s all help ourselves better understand what’s going on and what we can do to protect ourselves.

 Inflation is a general rise in the costs of goods and services.
 Not just that, say, the price of wine went up, but that wine, furniture, electricity and hair cuts did.
 In other words, all the prices go up so the real value of money you make goes down.